-We will confirm receipt of your application and check it within two weeks of the application deadline for any gaps in information or issues that might prevent us reaching a decision.
-Our Quality Assurance Manager will contact you if necessary.
+We’ll confirm receipt of your application and check it within two weeks of the application deadline for any gaps in information or issues that might prevent us from reaching a decision.
+Our Collections and Interpretation Manager will contact you if necessary.

-Expert advisers are appointed to review and assess each of the applications.
+Expert advisers are appointed to review and assess each application.
 Their report is used in the deliberations of the Recognition Committee to help inform their decision.

-The Recognition Committee meets in the autumn to discuss all applications.
+The Recognition Committee meet in the autumn to discuss the applications.
 Each application will be considered in terms of whether the evidence provided is sufficient for a collection to be deemed of national significance.

-You will be told informally of the outcome of your application the day after the meeting.
-A formal decision letter from the chair of the Recognition Committee will follow within two weeks.
+You’ll be notified about the outcome of your application the day after the meeting.
+A formal decision letter from the Chair of the Recognition Committee will follow within two weeks.
 Recommendations may be included with this.

-You shouldn’t publicly announce the Recognition Committee’s decision.
-This will instead be done at a celebratory event for all new Recognised Collections, to which the media will be invited.
+If successful, you shouldn’t publicly announce the Recognition Committee’s decision.
+This will instead be done at a celebratory event for any new Recognised Collections, which the media will also be invited to.
 This will be held in November or December.